 *Correspondence should be addressed to R.K.V. (firstname.lastname@example.org)

-Pigeonpea is an important legume food crop grown primarily by smallholder farmers in many semi-arid tropical regions of the world.
-We used the Illumina next-generation sequencing platform to generate 237.2 Gb of sequence, which along with Sanger-based bacterial artificial chromosome end sequences and a genetic map, we assembled into scaffolds representing 72.7% (605.78 Mb) of the 833.07 Mb pigeonpea genome.
-Genome analysis predicted 48,680 genes for pigeonpea and also showed the potential role that certain gene families, for example, drought tolerance–related genes, have played throughout the domestication of pigeonpea and the evolution of its ancestors.
-Although we found a few segmental duplication events, we did not observe the recent genome-wide duplication events observed in soybean.
-This reference genome sequence will facilitate the identification of the genetic basis of agronomically important traits, and accelerate the development of improved pigeonpea varieties that could improve food security in many developing countries.
+Pigeonpea is an important legume food crop grown primarily by resource-poor farmers in the semi-arid tropical regions of the world.
+Next generation sequencing (Illumina) was used to generate 237.2 Gbp of sequence that, along with Sanger-based BAC end sequences and a genetic map, was assembled into scaffolds representing 72.7% (605.78 Mb) of the 833.07 Mbp pigeonpea genome.
+Genome analysis predicted 48,680 genes for pigeonpea and also showed the potential role of some gene families during evolution/domestication, e.g. drought tolerance related genes.
+Although a few segmental duplication events were found, recent genome-wide duplication events, such as seen in soybean, were not observed.
+This pigeonpea reference genome sequence will facilitate the identification of the genetic basis of important traits, and accelerate the development of improved pigeonpea varieties.

 Click here to download "Assembly and annotation data" for pigeonpea genome